davidemariani/udacity_ML-engineer-nanodegree/README.md

 # udacity_ML-engineer-nanodegree
-Udacity Machine Learning Engineer Nanodegree Projects
+My projects for the Udacity Machine Learning Engineer Nanodegree:
+- deployment of a sentiment analysis model using Amazon SageMaker